Renumelb/Homework02/Fintechcase01.md

 Open Banking, the key to the services offered by Digit Co. operates, allows non banking organisations to access real time banking data so that these organisations offer a variety of non banking services to consumers.

-Embedded Finance will allow a consumer to access any financial service via a mobile, web application from any non bankling organisation.
+Embedded Finance will allow a consumer to access any financial service via a mobile, web application from any non banking organisation.
 The Embedded Financial Service Provider will be a bridge between financial institutions and non banking organisations.
-Examples of this service are: Credit (e.g. Afterpay POS credit Buy now pay letter), buying insurance, buying investments (), lending (Klarna),etc. .
+Examples of this service are: Afterpay, Klarna.

 ## Recommendations <a name="paragraph4"></a>